grantjenks/python-sortedcontainers/docs/sorteddict.rst

    which means that when the dictionary's values change, the view reflects those changes.

-   The ValuesView class implements the Sequence_ Abstract Base Class.
+   :class:`ValuesView` implements the AbstractValuesView and Sequence Abstract Base Class types.

    .. method:: len(valuesview)